Summer Session Aid

 - TAP is only available to undergraduate New York State residents and can only be requested for the summer if you have earned at least 24 credits at the University at Buffalo and were enrolled full-time in the previous spring semester.

 - NOTE: If you are awarded a full-time summer TAP award, you will receive it in October of the current year and your spring TAP award will be deferred until October of the following year.
 If you are awarded a part-time summer TAP award, it will be deferred until October of the following year.
-We do not receive payment from HESC until your award comes in; therefore we will not credit you for summer TAP or reimburse you until that time.
-You are responsible for those charges in the interim.

 - Private/Alternative Loan: You may select any lender of your choice.
 Please allow up to 3 weeks for processing.
 You will need to use UB’s school code of 002837 on your application.
 Otherwise, this may delay processing of your alternative loan.